zialo1/askromeo/README.md

 # askromeo
-Prompt/Interface to Pytorch LLM Model
+Python Programm.
+A Prompt/Interface to Pytorch LLM Model

 ## What it is